 Café Filho, president of Brazil from 1954 to 1955.
 Public domain image.

 From 1954 to 1955, Brazil was governed by President João Fernandes Campos Café Filho, commonly known as Café Filho.
-He was the vice-president during Getúlio Vargas’s second term and ascended to the presidency following the latter’s suicide.
-Upon taking office, he initially implemented a significant shift in economic policy, during Eugênio Gudin’s tenure as Finance Minister.
-In 1955, however, political pressures led to Gudin being replaced by José Maria Whitaker, who executed another turnabout in Brazilian economy — from contraction to expansion.
-By the end of Café Filho’s government, Whitaker resigned because he was unable to implement all his ideas about economic policy.
-His successor, Mário Câmara, was unable to do much in the administration’s last three months.
+He had been vice president during Getúlio Vargas’s second term and reached the presidency after Vargas’s suicide.
+Upon taking office, he initially changed economic policy under Finance Minister Eugênio Gudin.
+In 1955, political pressures led to Gudin’s replacement by José Maria Whitaker, who pushed Brazilian policy from contraction toward expansion.
+By the end of Café Filho’s government, Whitaker resigned because he could not implement his exchange-rate reform.
+His successor, Mário Câmara, had little time to act in the administration’s last three months.

 Gudin’s term as Finance Minister